-Bridges-5th are now offered snacks for \$55 for the year.
-If your child chooses to bring a snack to school, please ensure that it is a healthy snack.
-If sending snacks for the entire class, please send items purchased from the store and we recommend sending healthy snacks.
+If your child brings a snack to school, please ensure that it is a healthy snack.
+When sending snacks for the entire class, please send items purchased from the store only, and we recommend sending healthy snacks.
 DO NOT SEND HOMEMADE ITEMS for other students; if they are sent to school, we will be unable to share them with other students.